 Driver speed, weight load, and idling time are all things a fleet management solution can monitor for and provide insight into.
 If a vehicle idles for 10 minutes per working day, averaged over a year, it can cost a business almost $80.
 Since managers can use the technology to address speeding or rate of acceleration, a mobile resource management platform also has significant implications for fuel consumption, efficiency, and safety.

 The baseball season ended in early November, but as we reflect, we can turn to lessons about success from America’s favorite pastime.
 Using data and analytics can generate savings and improvements on a day-to-day level, which has a big impact year-over-year.
-Data analysis is not only sustaining America’s favorite pastime, but it is enabling fleet managers and businesses gain a competitive edge and experience success.
+Data analysis is not only sustaining America’s favorite pastime, but it is enabling fleet managers and businesses to gain a competitive edge and experience success.

 MODERN WORKTRUCK SOLUTIONS: DECEMBER 2017 ISSUE